Cover the Basics

 - Immunological markers

 It is very important for both couples to be tested.
-Many times the female partner will be given an unexplained infertility diagnosis, but her male partner has not had any testing performed.
+Many times, the female partner will be given an unexplained infertility diagnosis, but her male partner has not had any testing performed.
 Male partners need to be tested as well!

 Who is in Need of Immunological Fertility Testing?

-People with the following indications may want to consider getting testing by a Reproductive Immunologist.
-A Reproductive Immunologist differs from a Reproductive Endocrinologist, which most couples are referred to when fertility issues are not determined by an OB GYN, or other doctor.
+People with the following indications may want to consider getting tested by a Reproductive Immunologist.
+A Reproductive Immunologist differs from a Reproductive Endocrinologist, which most couples are referred to when fertility issues are not determined by an OB GYN or other doctor.
 Reproductive Immunologists have the training and skills to determine if there is in fact an immunological response gone awry that is causing difficulty in getting pregnant or carrying to full term.